 – Add capacity in critical corridors – Handling more freight or person travel on freeways, streets, rail lines, buses or intermodal facilities often requires “more.”
 Important corridors or growing regions can benefit from more street and highway lanes, new or expanded public transportation facilities, and larger bus and rail fleets.
 Here too, data can play a valuable role.
 Through advancements in volume and origin destination analytics, transportation agencies can better identify growth trends in trips across cities helping to optimize existing public transportation services as well as determine where to best provide additional road or transit capacity with pinpoint precision.

 – Provide choices – This might involve different travel routes, travel modes or lanes that involve a toll for high-speed and reliable service.
 These options allow travelers and shippers to customize their travel plans.
-By adding ability to collect real-time data on public transportation services as well as roads, cities can provide travelers with tools in the form of web sites and mobile apps that help them choose the best modes as well as move between modes as challenges arise during their journey like an untimely accident.
-Automakers like BMW are increasingly integrating “intermodal navigation” systems into vehicles provide drivers with invaluable insight into how they can best complete their trip when traffic delays prevent them from arriving to their destination by car on time. http://inrix.com/bmw-inrix-pioneer-first-ever-ev-range-finder-intermodal-navigation-services.
+By adding ability to collect real-time data on public transportation services as well as roads, cities can provide travelers with tools in the form of web sites and mobile apps that help them choose the best modes as well as move between modes as challenges arise during their journey like an untimely crash.
+Automakers like BMW are increasingly integrating “intermodal navigation” systems into vehicles provide drivers with invaluable insight into how they can best complete their trip when traffic delays prevent them from arriving to their destination by car on time. https://inrix.com/bmw-inrix-pioneer-first-ever-ev-range-finder-intermodal-navigation-services.

 – Diversify the development patterns – These typically involve denser developments with a mix of jobs, shops and homes, so that more people can walk, bike or take transit to more, and closer, destinations.
 Sustaining the quality-of-life and gaining economic development without the typical increment of congestion in each of these sub-regions appears to be part, but not all, of the solution.
 Advancements in analytics such as the tool developed jointly between INRIX and the University of Maryland provide DOTs with the ability to measure the results of diversification in development patterns quickly providing the ability to adjust as necessary helping pace economic growth.